bengukalo/bengukalo/content/post/div_tips/index.md

 &nbsp;

 <p class="subhead">A few months ago, I started to learn how to create a blog using R Markdown from scracth.</p> Initially, I had absolutely no idea about CSS.
-Right after launching my own blog, I came across with the [**bookdown website of Yihui**](https://bookdown.org/yihui/blogdown/output-format.html) and saw some really cute colourful boxes there.
+Right after launching my own blog, I came across with the <a href="https://bookdown.org/yihui/blogdown/output-format.html"> <b>bookdown website of Yihui</b></a> and saw some really cute colourful boxes there.
 It seemed like a great way to highlight important information, so I started to search for the code of these colourful boxes.